or: Humanity's root problem (or challenge)

 [W]hen you look at it closely, the government's supposed authority or mandate evaporates into thin air.
 There is no producible piece of paper that you signed called a "social contract"; there is no real consent where there is no real way to opt-out; there is no legal or moral justification for a majority to forcibly impose its views and will on a minority; and lastly, government does not deserve a special moral status just because it provides benefits to some, which we may or may not need and want.
 Careful examination of government shows that its purported political authority is built on a house of sand, and has no solid basis.
 The truth is that government rules by the barrel of a gun, and its authority is utterly illegitimate.

 The illusion of the "divine right of kings" (rule by one, monarchy) has simply been replaced by the illusion of "consent of the governed" (rule by many, democracy).
-Providing food, shelter, healthcare, etc, for chained slaves is costly, difficult, time-consuming, and risky, because the chained slave is very aware of his shackles.
+Providing food, shelter, healthcare, etc, for chained slaves is costly, difficult, time-consuming, and risky, in part because the chained slave is very aware of his shackles.
 Release the shackles and give the slaves an illusion of power by giving them an illusion of choice, and the slaves will believe that they are free — as Larken Rose illustrates:

 The Jones Plantation